Custom Robo: Gameplay

-Custom Robo takes place in a collect-customize-and-battle style role-playing video game genre similar to games such as Robotrek or Front Mission, but with frantic action battles in confined 3D arenas (2D arenas in Custom Robo GX), similar to Virtual On.
-In each game's story mode, players slip into the role of a nameable protagonist just beginning to learn about Custom Robo.
-In each game, the first Robo players obtain is always the latest model of the Ray series.
-The goal for players is to improve their skills and collect different Custom Robos in order to defeat everyone, including champion Custom Robo users.
+Custom Robo is an arena fighting game that makes use of a mix and match gear loadout system similar to games such as Robotrek or Front Mission, but with frantic action battles in confined 3D arenas (2D arenas in Custom Robo GX), similar to Virtual On.

-The main objective of the game is to finish the storyline by collecting every Custom Robo and battle part, while winning every battle that moves players along through the story arc.
-In Custom Robo battles, the object is to reduce the opponent's hit points from 1000 to 0 by using different Robos, guns, bombs, pods, and dash attacks.
+In Custom Robo, the object is to reduce the opponent's hit points from 1000 to 0 by mixing together different Robos (bodies), guns, bombs and pods, usually by pressuring opponents into taking damage through various trap tactics allowed by a Robo's customized loadout.
 Custom Robos are arranged in groups that are similar to their abilities.
 The endurance bar is located above the player's hitbox; once it runs out, the Custom Robo gets "downed" which means that it stays fallen for a couple seconds.
 After the Robo gets up, it goes into "rebirth" mode, a temporary state of invincibility lasting 3 seconds.
 Should the player repeatedly lose the same battle, the game will offer the option of reducing the opponent's initial health, in order to make the battle easier.
 If players continue to lose several times, the degree of handicap offered increases up to 75%, giving the opponent a starting HP of 250, rather than 1000.

+In each game's story mode, contextualized as a role-playing game, players slip into the role of a nameable protagonist just beginning to learn about Custom Robo.
+In each game, the first Robo players obtain is always the latest model of the Ray series.
+The goal for players is to improve their skills and collect different Custom Robo body kits and gear in order to defeat everyone, including champion Custom Robo users.
+The main objective of the game is to finish the storyline by collecting every Custom Robo and battle part, while winning every battle that moves players along through the story arc.